Leo the Lion and its backward question mark

-Leo the lion is one of the easiest-to-see of the 13 constellations of the zodiac.
-You can start by finding the bright star Regulus, then trace out a distinctive pattern of stars shaped like a backwards question mark, known as The Sickle.
-This pattern represents the Lion’s mane.
-In Greek mythology, Leo represented the vicious Nemean Lion that was killed by the legendary Greek hero Heracles.
+Leo the lion is one of the easiest of the 13 constellations of the zodiac to see.
+You can start by finding the bright star Regulus.
+And then trace out a distinctive pattern of stars shaped like a backwards question mark, known as the Sickle.

 From a Northern Hemisphere perspective, the Lion is a fair-weather friend, springing into the early evening sky around the March equinox.

 In fact, April and May are superb months for identifying Leo the Lion.
 That’s because this constellation becomes visible as soon as darkness falls and stays out until the wee hours of the morning.
 Remember, you are looking for a backwards question mark pattern.
 Also, Leo’s brightest star, Regulus, is a sparkling blue-white beauty of a star, located at the bottom of the backwards question mark.
 And Regulus depicts the Lion’s heart.